gregorywmorris/oaken-spirits/ANALYTICS_PIPELINE.md

 2. **Update Connection Details**:

    - You'll find a `profiles.yml` file within the directory.
-This file contains configurations for DBT to connect with your data platform.
 Update this file with your BigQuery connection details.
 Specifically, you need to update the **Service Account JSON file path** and **your BigQuery project ID**.
+   - Go to `DBT_project/models/sources/oaken_sources.yml`.
-   - Provide your BigQuery project ID in the `database` field of the `DBT_project/models/sources/oaken_sources.yml` file.
+        - Update the `database` field with your BigQuery project ID

-If you want to avoid hardcoding credentials in the `profiles.yml` file, you can leverage environment variables.
-An example of how to use them in this file is provided for the `keyfile` key.

 3. **Test the Connection**:

-   Once you’ve updated the connection details, you can test the connection to your BigQuery instance using:
+    - Test DBT with:

     ```bash
     DBT debug
     ```

-If everything is set up correctly, this command should report a successful connection to BigQuery 🎉.
+    - Output should end with:

+    ```bash
+    04:30:58   Connection test: [OK connection ok]
+    04:30:58  All checks passed
+    ```

-## 3. Orchestrating with Dagster
+## 3. Orchestrating with Dagster:

 [Dagster](https://dagster.io/) is the chosen orchestrator.